course-details-portlet

 • Disseminate scientific research questions and results in written form and orally.

-• Carry out and solve advanced tasks and projects, both independently and in collaboration with their supervisor(s) and assess their own contribution to projects.
+• Carry out and solve advanced tasks and projects, both independently and in collaboration with their supervisor(s).

 Learning methods and activities